 Veterinary clinic needs are usually set to a higher standard than other types of entities as the sick animals being housed in close proximity to each other require protection from cross-contamination from dog neighbors.

 Here is a great article from Coral Dawn Drake on the mainstay items you need to consider from the legal standpoint.

 While older buildings may be grandfathered in and avoid the latest regulatory red tape, the reality is that new modern materials and components, combined with well-researched health design, have entered the marketplace.
 As such the success of a business run out of an older establishment may be compromised if it can’t keep pace.
-Not only do minimum kennel standards matter to the welfare of the animals, they can also affect your bottom line.
+Not only do minimum kennel facility standards matter to the welfare of the animals, but they can also affect your bottom line.

 Older structures – often concrete floored, possibly dark with small, inadequately ventilated kennel boxes (*which may or may not include exterior runs) may seem outdated and clients could be hesitant to leave their beloved pets there.
 These buildings also necessitate a considerable amount of cleanup effort costing extra time and money as well as making it harder to attract and keep good staff.

 Reasons to avoid an upgrade may include: lack of space to add another kennel to the property, navigating the zoning and building regulation process with the local authorities and of course, the capital expense of purchasing a new building.